 - Business Assets

 Why Business Management is a Critical Skill to Master

-Look at these areas and ask yourself, “How well have you master each of these key areas?”
-They are the foundation for all business management.
+Look at these areas, then ask yourself, “How well have I master each of these key areas?”
+They are foundational for business growth, so you must master them.

-A huge obstacle for many owners business management ability is to create systems to manage business resources.
-This is a key to scalability which is a key factor that investors and business buyers look for when purchasing a business.
-By developing business systems allow you to rapidly scale your business increase your company valuation.
+A huge obstacle for many owners business management ability is creating systems to manage business resources.
+Systems are key to scalability, which is a key factor for investors and business buyers look for when purchasing a business.
+By developing business systems you can rapidly scale your business increase your company valuation.

 Why?
 Because good business systems create predictable cash flow!
 Cash flow is the life blood of any small business and business management!
 But how do you fix your cash flow?

 A good place to start is by understanding the concept of the revenue engine.
 The revenue engine is a metaphor DE, Inc. created to simplify the business management for small business owners to learn how to create better cash flow.
 By tuning your revenue engine you can fix your cash flow problem, improving business performance and your growth potential.
 To better understand the concept read the article Cash Flow: An Entrepreneurs View or watch our the short video below:

 Do you agree that improving business management so you can fix cash flow and will fix many problems for a small business?
 What are some things you’ve tried that have worked?
 What about things that you’ve tried that did not?